Sasan23/Music-Database/README.txt

 Install the JAVA IDE of your choice.
 Download the Zip, unzip it, and rename the folder to "musicDatabase".
 Import/open the aforementioned folder.
+Configure to add the drivers from the Drivers folder.

 License:
 [MIT](https://choosealicense.com/licenses/mit/)